 Graduates with a Minor in Food Science & Management will:

-- recognize the knowledge underlying business, when it comes to the food service industry,
+- Recognize the knowledge underlying business, when it comes to food service industry;

-- discuss the interrelationships between business on one hand, and the food, nutrition and disease prevention on the other,
+- Discuss the interrelationships between food, business, nutrition and disease prevention;

-- identify reliable information pertaining to food, business and nutrition,
+- Identify reliable food, business and nutrition information;

-- implement the acquired knowledge and skills to establish food establishments and to develop food safety management systems, and
+- Implement the acquired knowledge and skills to establish food establishments and to develop food safety systems;

-- integrate scientific principles in the prevention of food spoilage and foodborne illnesses.
+- Integrate scientific principles in the prevention of food spoilage and poisoning.